-Once you’ve completed the WBS, it can be uploaded into ProjectManager.com, our award-winning project management software.
-Now it’s a project, with all the tasks collected in a Gantt chart, with a list to the left and a timeline to the right.
-Next, you’ll add the start and end dates to each task, which will show the duration of each task on the Gantt chart.
+ProjectManager.com has a robust Gantt chart feature.
+When you input all your project’s tasks, our software automatically creates a Gantt chart with a list to the left and a timeline to the right.
+Next, you’ll add the start and end dates to each task, which will show the duration of each task.

 Because some tasks can’t start until the task before them has finished, these dependent tasks can be easily linked on the Gantt chart.
 Setting up dependent tasks can go a long way when it comes to preventing scope creep.

 Because ProjectManager.com is a cloud-based project management software, status updates are instantly reflected, and progress is seen in real time on our project dashboard.
 The real-time dashboard has metrics for progress, workload, tasks and more, which crunch project numbers automatically and display them in easy-to-read colorful graphs and charts.

 When using a scope management plan, tracking and reporting is key.
 The real-time dashboard tracks progress as it happens, so if things go off-track, you’ll be able to respond quickly and effectively.
 Part of that means reporting on the progress of the project, which is where our real-time dashboard has your back.